 In Years 6 to 9, students study a range of units including: narratives and story books; a range of persuasive texts including advertising and debating; drama texts such as play scripts and monologues; analysis and understanding of novels and poetry with a focus on the appreciation of both classic and modern literature; the comprehension and evaluation of visual texts; and the development of the English language through time.

-For more detailed information about English in the Middle Years, please view the Middle Years handbook Middle Years Handbook
+For more detailed information about English in the Middle Years, please view the Curriculum Guide.

 In the Senior Years (Years 10 – 12): Students will engage with a wide variety of literary, mass media and everyday texts.
 As they study the increasingly demanding texts that Senior English requires, students write, speak or sign, view, listen, and think critically.
 In studying the texts of others, and in writing their own texts, students conceptualise, imagine, appreciate, experiment, speculate, reflect, make decisions, hypothesise, analyse and evaluate to enhance their ability to think, use language, and make meaning.
 They reflect on ways of being in the world, shape their identities, develop meaningful relationships with others, and express their ideas and feelings.